NeoChen1024/Brainfunk/README.md

 * -d is for debugging, super verbose
 * -f is the file to read, "-" for reading from stdin
 * -c is run code directly from the argument
+* -s sets code, stack, and memory size

+	visualbrainfunk [-h] [-f file] [-c code] [-d]
+* -d is for debugging, super verbose
+* -f is the file to read, "-" for reading from stdin
+* -c is run code directly from the argument
+* -s sets code, stack, and memory size
+* -t is delay between instructions, in microsecond